Old Testament: Kings

 Approximately 1134 references

-Israel's greatest king, a man "after God's own heart" (1 Samuel 13:14).
-Shepherd from Bethlehem who slew Goliath, served and fled from Saul, and became king over all Israel.
-Conquered Jerusalem, brought the Ark there, and received the Davidic covenant promising an eternal dynasty (2 Samuel 7).
-Author of many psalms.
-His adultery with Bathsheba and murder of Uriah remain a defining moral failure, though he repented deeply (Psalm 51).
-Ancestor of Jesus Christ.
+Israel's second king, called a man "after God's own heart" (1 Samuel 13:14).
+A shepherd from Bethlehem who slew Goliath, he served under Saul, fled his murderous jealousy, and eventually became king over all Israel.
+He conquered Jerusalem, brought the Ark there, and received the Davidic covenant promising an eternal dynasty (2 Samuel 7).
+Credited with authoring many psalms, he is also remembered for his adultery with Bathsheba and the murder of Uriah — a grave sin met with deep repentance (Psalm 51).
+He stands in the line of Jesus Christ.

 Key references: 1 Chronicles 2:15, 1 Chronicles 3:1, 1 Chronicles 3:9, 1 Chronicles 4:31, 1 Chronicles 6:16, 1 Chronicles 7:2, 1 Chronicles 9:22, 1 Chronicles 10:14, 1 Chronicles 11:1, 1 Chronicles 11:3 (and 956 more)